memoizr/normalizer/README.md

 # Normalizer
-Super lightwight, performant and easy-to-use real-time normalizer for audio streams.
+Super lightweight, performant and easy-to-use real-time normalizer for audio streams.

-This library is intended for dynamic audio stram normalization, that is, the application of a varying amount of gain to a stream of audio samples to bring the average sound level (RMS) and peaks to within desired levels.
+This library is intended for dynamic audio stream normalization, that is, the application of a varying amount of gain to a stream of audio samples to bring the average sound level (RMS) and peaks to within desired levels.

 ## Installation